sb53systems/G-Code-Flow-Temperature-Controller/README.md

   ![image](https://github.com/user-attachments/assets/245919f9-dc4d-4312-8b64-28d6fa29fb11)

 # Instructions and Prerequisites
-1. The script can be used as a normal program by running the SB53-Systems.exe file and opening a G-Code file manually, or by adding it to the Slicer as a post-processing script.
+1. The script can be utilized as a standard program by running the SB53-Systems.exe file and manually opening a G-Code file, or by integrating it into the slicer as a post-processing script.
 ```
 D:\SB53_G-Code_Flow_Temperature_Controller_V1.1Beta\SB53-Systems.exe;
 ```